<meta name="p:domain_verify" content="c8e99acd7d928ecbb7b203e5a8439483"/>

 Roger is keen to explore and understand what more we can do to restore some of the benefits that our marine ecosystem once provided as well as its intrinsic value, lost through over exploitation and now threatened by man-made climate change.

 He has been inspired by the Great Whale Conservancy’s work in the Sea of Cortez in Baja and beyond.
-He is a regular visitor to Loreto and supporter of Director and founder of GWC, Michael Fishbach.
+He is a regular visitor to on board Michael and Delphi's research boat.